luke-feng/MAP/README.md

 # SHINE
-> a collaborative system for sharing information and economic impacts of cyberattacks
+> A collaborative system for sharing information and economic impacts of cyberattacks

 ## Table of Contents